Observations from SU’s ACCT loss to UNC: Strong Spallina, incomplete game

 CHARLOTTE, N.C. — Heading down to American Legion Memorial Stadium at the beginning of May signifies the start of Syracuse’s postseason.
 The Atlantic Coast Conference Tournament.

-Unlike last year’s trip down to the Queen City, the Orange have a little more cushion.
+Unlike last year’s trip to the Queen City, the Orange have a little more cushion.
 Their place in the NCAA Tournament is all but sealed.
 However, SU head coach Gary Gait still wanted his team to approach the tournament with the same urgency and execution it had in 2025, when it won the ACC title for the first time since 2016.

 The Orange started their repeat efforts against No. 2 seed North Carolina in the semifinals.
-Their run in Charlotte also ended there, losing 12-10 to the Tar Heels.
-A 5-2 fourth-quarter UNC advantage made the difference.
+Their run in Charlotte ended there, losing 12-10 to the Tar Heels.
+UNC’s 5-2 fourth-quarter advantage made the difference.
 Luke Rhoa, Finn Thomson and Michael Leo had hat tricks, but the Tar Heels beat the Orange twice on the year.
 SU now awaits its NCAA Tournament opponent, which will be announced Sunday.

 Here are some observations from No. 3 seed Syracuse’s (11-5, 2-2 ACC) loss to No. 2 seed North Carolina (12-3, 2-2 ACC) Friday: